zay168/Chronos/README.md

 }
 ```

-If `timetableId` is provided, entries will be imported into that existing timetable.
+Timetable names are unique.
+If a timetable with the provided name exists, entries
-Otherwise a new timetable will be created from the `timetable` name.
+will be added to it; otherwise a new timetable will be created.

 An example file is provided at `import-example.json`.